 - -f, --freq, --frequency <number>[,<timeunits>] How often to increment the wear counters. <timeunits> can be one of days, months, or years and defaults to days if not specified.
 The default frequency of 1 day will result in items disappearing after several months.
 The number does not need to be a whole number.
-E.g. --freq=0.5, days is perfectly valid. - -q, --quiet Silence non-error output. - -t, --types <types> The comma-separated list of item types to affect.
+E.g. --freq=0.5, days is perfectly valid. - -k, --keep-usable Keep usable body parts such as hair, wool, hooves, bones, and skulls. - -q, --quiet Silence non-error output. - -t, --types <types> The comma-separated list of item types to affect.
 This option is required for start, stop, and now commands.